 Minne Mini Regional (MMR)

-We participated in MRI with our off-season robot.
+We participated in MMR with our off-season robot.
 We ranked 3rd overall at the tournament, but unfortunately were defeated in semi-finals.

 MRI – Minnesota Robotics Invitational